-Each sound walk will be a distinctive, immersive soundscape to take listeners on a journey of discovery.
-They will bring hidden histories and stories to life, helping people to see their high street in a new light.
-Listeners will take a self-guided route, supported by an illustrated map created by artists for each place.
+Each sound walk offers a distinctive, immersive soundscape to take listeners on a journey of discovery.
+They bring hidden histories and stories to life, helping people to see their high street in a new light.
+Listeners will take a self-guided route, supported by an illustrated map.
 The walks will encourage people to slow down, pause and reflect, and to experience their environment in a new way.

-The six sound walks will be launched as part of Heritage Open Days and will be available online and in accessible formats.
+The six sound walks launch on 10 September as part of Heritage Open Days and are available online and in accessible formats.

 Locations and Artists

-Anna Maria Murphy, Sue Hill and Ciaran Clarke will explore layers of time to unlock the fascinating strata of sound, voice and story within the high street.
+Annamaria Murphy, Sue Hill and Ciaran Clarke explore layers of time to unlock the fascinating strata of sound, voice and story within the high street.
 Produced in association with Carn to Cove.

 Aundre Goddard and Richard Bentley’s engaging sound walk combines music, audio drama and outdoor museum spaces.
 Produced in association with CultureMix, Readipop and Reading Borough Council.

 Artist Oliver Payne’s sound walk explores the contrast and diversity of Great Yarmouth’s high street.
 Take a journey amongst shops selling used electronics and Eastern European groceries next to pop-up spaces, medieval architecture and decades-old market traders.
 Listen to the stories of local people who have witnessed the street changing.
-Find yourself immersed in the evocative sounds that capture the street’s unique identity, from the gentle resonance of a medieval Row to the loud and vibrant music heard from outside a barbershop.
+Find yourself immersed in the evocative sounds that capture the street’s unique identity.
 Take a moment to slow down, pause and experience the high street in a new way.
 Produced in association with originalprojects and Norfolk & Norwich Festival.

 Embark on a sonic journey of Grantham’s high street relived through memories of residents.
 Sandra Kazlauskaite’s evocative soundscape will guide you through St Peter’s Hill and Westgate’s transformation over time, unearthing fascinating hidden histories.
 Take time to listen, pause and experience Grantham in a new way.
 Produced in association with Emilie Nunn and South Kesteven District Council.